HaydenBelanger/assemblylinemachines/docs/walkthrough/chap1.md

 ![Manual Grindstone w/ Titanium Blade](../media/manual_grindstone.png)

-*(Manual Grindstone w/ a Titanium Blade attached)*
+??? tip inline end

+    Grinding down raw ores on the manual grindstone will yield twice the output as opposed to normal smelting!

 Now with your grindstone you are able to grind down bars and other materials into dusts for further use, simply hold RIGHT-CLICK with the item you wish to grind in your main hand and after a couple of seconds it will be turned into the ground version of itself!

-??? tip

-    Grinding down raw ores on the manual grindstone will yield twice the output as opposed to normal smelting!

-## Finishing off the Primitive Age
+## Producing Your First Steel

 With both the fluid bath and manual grindstone aquired you are ready for the final piece of progression in this age!
 What you will need is a fair amount of ground iron and ground gold (aquired from either bars or raw ore in the manual grindstone), once aquired you can combine the ground iron & ground gold with silt and water in the fluid bath to yield Gold Silt and Iron Silt.
 Simply smelt the Ore Silts to aquire their pure variants, you will need many pure bars for future progression!